Countable modular groups of infinite type surfaces: Proof of the main result.

 \begin{proof}

 The goal will be to contradict Lemma \ref{wolpertLemma}.
-The curves we are going to use are the geodesic boundaries of the subsurfaces $R_n$, which are closed curves of the hyperbolic pairs of pants decomposition described in Section 3.1.
-Lemma \ref{boundpenthagon} will give us the $N$ such that if $R_n, n\geq N,$ is not freely homotopic to $g(R_n)$, then the image of some of the boundary curves, say $c$ under $g$ is going to be large enough so that the inequality $l(g(c)) \leq Kl(c) $ of Lemma \ref{wolpertLemma} cannot hold.
+The closed curves we are going to use are the geodesic boundaries of the subsurfaces $R_n$, which are closed curves of $\mathcal{P}(R)$ described in Section 3.1.
+Lemma \ref{boundpenthagon} will give us the $N$ such that if $R_n, n\geq N,$ is not freely homotopic to $g(R_n)$, then the image of some of the boundary curves, say $c$ under $g$ is going to be large enough so that the inequality $l(g(c)) \leq K \cdot l(c) $ of Lemma \ref{wolpertLemma} cannot hold.
+This is where Lemma \ref{exteriortree} is crucial.
+If we allow infinitely many pants of type $2$, then by Theorem 7.17.1 (i) of \cite{Beardon}, the orthogonal geodesic that goes from the geodesic boundary to the geodesic boundary of the pants will go to zero.
+Hence, we cannot longer control de length of the image of a geodesic boundary by a quasiconformal map.

 \textbf{Case 1. $S$ is of genus $0$ and $Ends(S)$ has infinitely many isolated points.}